EVerest/everest-demo/README.md

 1. Install docker with the following link [Get Docker](https://docs.docker.com/get-docker/)

-   - Note: When runing the demonstrations, use the Docker desktop terminal for the best results.
+   - Note: When running the demonstrations, use the Docker desktop terminal for the best results.
 However, demonstration commands can be posted directly into your machine's terminal if running on Windows or Linux systems.

 2. Ensure that docker is installed by opening your machines terminal and typing `docker --version`